MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 1. Plan the refactoring strategy.

     Before assigning tasks to the agent, consider the logical order for refactoring:

     - **Phase 1**: Core business logic duplication (validation and shipping calculation)
     - **Phase 2**: Service-layer duplications (email, audit, inventory services)
     - **Phase 3**: Cross-cutting concerns and architectural improvements

     This phased approach ensures that changes are manageable and can be tested incrementally.

-1. Assign the first refactoring task for core business logic.
+1. Ask GitHub Copilot Agent to consolidate the validation logic in the OrderProcessor and ReturnProcessor classes.

-    Submit the following task to GitHub Copilot Agent:
+    For example, submit the following task to GitHub Copilot Agent:

     ```text
     Create a shared ValidationService class that consolidates the duplicate Validate() method logic from OrderProcessor and ReturnProcessor.
 The service should handle ID validation for both orders and returns while maintaining all existing security checks, business rules, and logging.
 Update both processor classes to use the new shared service and remove the duplicate private methods.
     ```

-    Monitor the agent's progress in the Chat view.
-It should:
+1. Monitor the agent's progress in the Chat view.

+    The agent's progress should be visible in the chat as it completes the assigned task.
+The agent will:

     - Create a new **ValidationService.cs** file in the Services folder
     - Extract the validation logic into a reusable method
     - Update both processor classes to use the new service